openconfig/public/doc/Integrated-Circuit_pipeline_ggregated_counters_guide.md

 #### urpf-aggregate

 ##### Usability
-The increments of this counter are typically signal of some form of attack with spoofed sourec address.
+The increments of this counter are typically signal of some form of attack with spoofed source address.
 Typically dDOS class.

 #### packet-processing-aggregate